poiyomi/PoiyomiDocs/docs/shading/ssao.md

 - `Type`: **Float**

-The Starting Range of the AO Falloff.
+The distance from the camera, in meters, beyond which AO will steadily reduce quality to improve performance.

 ### Quality Falloff End

 - `Type`: **Float**

-The Ending Range of the AO Falloff.
+The distance from the camera, in meters, beyond which AO will be completely disabled to improve performance.

 ### Max Distance Falloff

 - `Type`: **Float2**

-Maximum distance of the AO Falloff.
+Description needed

 ### Apply From Global Mask